 Requesting a refund

 Long-time energy customers will know that plenty of energy companies have a habit of over-estimating the amount you need to pay each month.
 Then, one day you check and find that the company actually owes you £100s!
 Well, requesting a refund from Octopus is very easy.
-All you need to do is visit your account online and request a refund.
+All you need to do is visit your account online and click a button.
 Octopus will check that everything is good to go and will refund you, usually within 3 working days.

 From your online account, you can also make one-off payments if you owe money, or change your direct debit.
 In all the time I have been with Octopus, I have never had to call them.